rmrfslashbin/mastopost/README.md

 Post RSS feeds to Mastodon

 ## Description
-Mastopost is a flexible tool to post RSS feed items to Mastodon.
+Mastopost is a flexible tool to post RSS, ATOM, and JSON feed items to Mastodon.
 The goal of the project is to leverage an AWS Lambda function and other cloud native services to post RSS feeds to Mastodon at a regular interval.
 A second goal is to provide a "one shot" tool to run the function locally.

+## Upstream Projects
+Mastopost is built using the following projects:
+- https://github.com/mmcdole/gofeed: "The gofeed library is a robust feed parser that supports parsing both RSS, Atom and JSON feeds."
+- https://github.com/iancoleman/strcase: "strcase is a go package for converting string case to various cases (e.g. snake case or camel case)..."
+- https://github.com/mattn/go-mastodon: go-mastodon is a Go client library for Mastodon API.
+- https://github.com/rs/zerolog: "Zero Allocation JSON Logger".
+- https://github.com/davecgh/go-spew: "Package spew implements functions to pretty-print Go values in a form that is useful for developers."
+- https://github.com/aws/aws-sdk-go-v2: "The AWS SDK for Go V2 provides a client and types for working with AWS services."

 ## Setup from source
 Skip this section if you plan to download and run the binaries from the [Releases](https://github.com/rmrfslashbin/mastopost/releases) section.
 - Clone this repo to your local machine `git clone https://github.com/rmrfslashbin/mastopost.git`.
 - Install and set up [Go](https://golang.org/doc/install).
 - Build the main binary `make build`.
-This will compile the binary to `bin/mastopost-os-arch`.
+This will compile the binary to `bin/mastopost-${os}-${arch}`.
+It will also compile the lambda functions to binaries and create a zip file for each function in the `bin/` directory.

-## AWS Setup
-Configuring AWS is beyond the scope of this document, but these steps should get you started:
-- Build the lambda binary `make build-lambda`
-- Fix up the [AWS Cloudformation template] (/aws-cloudformation/template.yaml) as needed.
-- Fix up the `Makefile` as needed to deploy to AWS.
-- Deploy the AWS Cloudformation template `make deploy`.

 ## CLI
 The CLI tool is a monolithic binary to run and manage the Mastopost application.
 Run `mastopost --help` for usage information.
+### Setup
 - Copy `config.DIST.json` to `config.json` and edit as needed.
-- Move the json file to the default location, or explicitly set the `--config` flag.
+- Move the json file to the default location (run `mastopost cfg` to see the defaults), or explicitly set the `--config` flag.

+### Commands
 - cfg: print the default location of the config file.
 This is the location the CLI will look for the config file, unless the `--config` flag is set.
 - oneshot: Run the application once.
 This is useful to run the application locally or via a cron job.
 - job: job management commands.
 Run `mastopost job --help` for usage information.